Introduction to Soil Types and Wine

 Answer: No. Believe it or not, this assumption has never been proven!

-Fortunately, we can understand wine a little better by paying attention to how wines behave on 4 primary soil types:
+Fortunately, we can understand wine a little better by paying attention to how wines behave in four primary soil types:

 1. Sandy Soils